Learn how to fix bullet journal mistakes the simple way! The best hacks to fix any mistake and how to prevent them from happening in the first place!

 This post may contain affiliate links which means that if you purchase something through one of my links, I make a small commission.
 Thank you for supporting this blog!
 Read my full disclosure policy here.

-Here is my best tips for correcting mistakes in your bullet journal!
+Here are my best tips for correcting mistakes in your bullet journal!
 I hope you enjoy them!

 Fix Bullet Journal Mistakes Tip #1